Here’s an article about food allergies from the Palm Beach Post – with a couple of quotes from me.

 That’s because studies show one in four life-threatening allergic reactions happens to a child who had no previous food allergies.
 Plus, allergic reactions are so unpredictable, and sometimes so sudden and severe, that calling 911 isn’t fast enough.

-In Florida, a new state law protects both public and private schools from liability and gives them permission to keep epinephrine pens on hand without a specific student’s name on the drug, said Boca Raton allergist Dr. Neil Gershman, who heads the Florida chapter of the American Academy of Allergy, Asthma & Immunology.
+In Florida, new state law protects both public and private schools from liability and gives them permission to keep epinephrine pens on hand without a specific student’s name on the drug, said Boca Raton allergist Dr. Neil Gershman, who heads the Florida chapter of the American Academy of Allergy, Asthma & Immunology.

 It’s an important step forward, he said, but too few schools are aware of the law.